 Most of the waste our activities generate is waste rock and residues from our production processes.
-We design our assets to ensure the responsible management of our mineral wastes and implement systems to responsibly manage and dispose of all our non-mineral wastes.
+Our industrial assets are expected to ensure the responsible management of our mineral wastes and implement systems to responsibly manage and dispose of all our non-mineral wastes.

-Wherever possible, we reuse waste rock and other types of mineral waste to reduce our operational footprint – such as in backfilling mines and building roads.
+Where possible, we encourage the reuse of waste rock and other types of mineral waste to reduce our operational footprint – such as in backfilling mines and building roads.

-The design, construction, operation and closure of our waste storage facilities aligns with the requirements of environmental assessments and government approvals.
-These are received prior to the start of operations and maintained throughout the life of an asset.
+The design, construction, operation and closure of our waste storage facilities must adhere to the requirements of environmental assessments and government approvals.
+These are conducted and received prior to the start of new operations and must be maintained throughout the life of an industrial asset.

-In addition, throughout an asset’s lifecycle it undertakes monitoring of the environmental conditions of waste storage facilities and reports the data to regulators.
-We reuse as much inert waste as possible.
-For example, where possible, we use waste rock to backfill our mines, and fill roads with non-hazardous mineral wastes.
+In addition, throughout an industrial asset’s lifecycle it undertakes monitoring of the environmental conditions of waste storage facilities and reports the data to regulators.
+We reuse inert waste, for example, where possible, we use waste rock to backfill our mines, and fill roads with non-hazardous mineral wastes.

-Assets are required to reduce the risk of ARD via a number of waste management technologies, including:
+Industrial assets take measures to mitigate the risk of ARD via a number of waste management processes, including:

-- efficient mining practices to reduce the volume of waste rock, and
+- encouraging efficient mining practices to reduce the volume of waste rock; and

-- capping of waste rock dumps to reduce contact with air, precipitation and sensitive water bodies.
+- capping waste rock dumps to reduce contact with air, precipitation and sensitive water bodies.